hardenedlinux/Debian-GNU-Linux-Profiles/docs/build-secureboot-trustchain.md

 Secure Boot need a trustchain, which has been described in [Pollux's blog](https://www.wzdftpd.net/blog/uefi-secureboot-debian.html) and [James Bottomley's random Pages](http://blog.hansenpartnership.com/owning-your-windows-8-uefi-platform/).
 This scheme is even useful for virtual machine, if [OVMF](http://www.tianocore.org/ovmf/) is used as the boot firmware.

+The following procedures should all be done on a properly fortified host, for some private keys are going to be generated.

 ##### File based trustchain building.

-The following packages should be installed:
+The following packages should be installed (Note that currently efitools is only available in debian sid, and sbsigntool is only available in debian testing and sid.):

 ```
 # apt-get install gnutls-bin uuid-runtime efitools sbsigntool